Marketing Management: What Is It and Why Does It Matter?

 Marketing management uses tools, strategies, and processes and analyses the organisation’s strategic approach to develop and implement marketing efforts.

-Importance of marketing management to a business
+Functions of marketing management

 Marketing management is vital to a business's ability to generate revenue, create a brand, and better understand its customer base.
 It ensures a company's profitability by gaining new customers, expanding its customer base, building its reputation, and improving customer interactions.
 Some essential marketing management functions include managing, analysing, and aligning with a company’s goals.